Icebluewolf/Wolfy-Discord-Bot/README.md

 You Must Do Them In Order (dhms) But, Are Not Required To Use All Fields.
 If A Field Is Unused It Will Be Set To Zero.
 There Is A Limit Of 20 Options In The Poll Because Of Discords Limit Of 20 Reactions Per Message.

+## Reaction Roles
+This will help your server not rely on staff to give out roles.
+This can be used to set up an announcement role that users can opt in for so you dont have to ping @everyone.
+If you want to know what games your users are interested in put up a few reactions roles with the top games.
+When users click the reaction they will get the specified role.
+When the remove the reaction there role will be removed!
+The format for this command is `w!rr <add|remove> <emoji> <message_id> <role_id> [channel_id, for add only]`.
+You can also list your servers reaction roles with `w!rr list` and if you need help with copying IDs run `w!rr id`

 ## Whitelisting